Throughout the centuries, many cultures and traditions around the world have practiced sun worship and believed in the healing power of solar energy.

 “In some respects, sun gazing is easier than a more traditional meditation, as you have a physical visual to focus on — the sun — which will stop your mind from wandering,” says Begum-Hossain.

-There’s no scientific research to support the benefits of sun gazing meditation.
+There’s no scientific research to suggest that sun gazing meditation offers any benefits.
 However, there are plenty of documented benefits to sun exposure.

 Evidence suggests that sunlight exposure can:

 - regulate hormones and circadian rhythm

 - improve sleep quality

 - ease skin conditions like acne, psoriasis, and eczema

 - decrease risk for certain cancers

 The sun is cyclic, meaning it rises and sets every single day.
 Begum-Hossain believes connecting with this cycle can help regulate our body’s own natural rhythm.

 “Being connected to the sun and sunlight…allows our body’s circadian rhythms to function properly,” she says.
 “When your body is in sync in this way, your metabolism is better, which is beneficial for your overall health.”

 There’s plenty of research to suggest that sunlight plays a part in regulating melatonin, a hormone that controls your circadian rhythm and is linked to sleep.